Education in Australia: School violence

 In July 2009, the Queensland Minister for Education said that the rising levels of violence in schools in the state were "totally unacceptable" and that not enough had been done to combat violent behaviour.
 In Queensland, 55,000 school students were suspended in 2008, nearly a third of which were for "physical misconduct".

 In South Australia, 175 violent attacks against students or staff were recorded in 2008.
 Students were responsible for deliberately causing 3,000 injuries reported by teachers over two years from 2008 to 2009.

-ESOS Act

-The Education Services for Overseas Students Act 2000 (or ESOS Act) sets out the legal framework governing delivery of education to international students visiting Australia on a student visa.
+As of 2024, school violence is still prevalent.
+In an annual survey by the Australian Catholic University (ACU) 48 per cent of school principals reported having seen or experienced an event of physical violence.

 Tertiary education

-Tertiary education (or higher education) in Australia is primarily study at university or a Registered Training Organisation studying Diploma or above in order to receive a qualification or further skills and training.
-A higher education provider is a body that is established or recognised by or under the law of the Australian Government, a State, the Australian Capital Territory or the Northern Territory.
+Tertiary education (or higher education) in Australia is primarily study at university or at a registered training organisation provider (known as technical and further education, TAFE) leading to a degree, diploma, certificate or other qualification.
+A higher education provider is a body that is established or recognised by or under the law of the Australian Government, a state, the Australian Capital Territory or the Northern Territory.
 VET providers, both public and private are registered by state and territory governments.